github/stack-graphs/languages/tree-sitter-stack-graphs-java/README.md

     cargo test -p tree-sitter-stack-graphs-java

 Parse a single test file:
-  `cargo run -p tree-sitter-stack-graphs-java --features=cli -- parse OPTIONS FILENAME`
+  `cargo run -p tree-sitter-stack-graphs-java -- parse OPTIONS FILENAME`

 Test a single file:
-  `cargo run -p tree-sitter-stack-graphs-java --features=cli -- test OPTIONS FILENAME`
+  `cargo run -p tree-sitter-stack-graphs-java -- test OPTIONS FILENAME`

 For debugging purposes, it is useful to run the visualization tool to generate graphs for the tests being run.